webbati/wn-docs/console/asset-compilation-vite.md

 With this command, only one package can be provided and watched at any one time.

+>**NOTE:** You may need to disable your adblocker when using `vite:watch` as it uses hot reloading for the asset files and loads them directly from a separate port on your machine, which some adblock extensions do not like.

 ## Manual Vite configuration

 The Vite configuration file (`vite.config.mjs`) is a configuration file that manages the configuration of Laravel Vite itself.
 In conjunction with the `package.json` file that defines your dependencies, this file defines how Laravel Vite will compile your assets.